 For more information about how Yet Another Mail Merge works, see our video tutorial.

 In our example we reused the markers <<Company Name>>, <<Conference Date>> and <<Conference Time>>.

 These markers are associated with answers from the form.

 Go back to your form and display the responses spreadsheet.
 Click Responses, then click the spreadsheet icon.

-Note that you can now see a column named [Form Publisher] PDF URL containing the links to the generated PDF file.
+Note that you can now see a column named [Form Publisher] PDF URL containing the generated PDF file's links.

 To install Yet Another Mail Merge from this spreadsheet, click on Add-ons > Get add-ons.

 Then type Yet Another Mail Merge in the search bar and install it.

 Once installed, click Add-ons > Yet Another Mail Merge > Configure form submission notifications.